 If we’re talking about when you’ll be able to buy the first 8K TV or monitor, then you technically can right now since Samsung, LG, Sony, and even DELL already have them available for purchase.

-Even the new Xbox Series X and Playstation 5 will have 8K support which is pretty incredible, especially from a gamer perspective (highly looking forward to those)
+Even the new Xbox Series X and Playstation 5 have 8K support which is pretty incredible, especially from a gamer perspective.